Project Tracker Template: Free, Simple, & Customizable

 A rollup dashboard combines progress tracking, at-risk tasks, and milestones for executive-level project reporting.
 (Source: Smartsheet)

 Pro tip: If you prefer spreadsheets for managing projects, check out this guide on Google Sheets project management.
-We’ll walk you through practical ways to build and customize trackers in Sheets.
+We’ll walk you through on how to customize your tracker in Sheets.

 4. Wrike – Best for deliverable management